microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/51.teams-messaging-extensions-action/README.md

 Bot Framework v4 Teams Messaging Extension Action sample.

 This Messaging Extension has been created using [Bot Framework](https://dev.botframework.com).
-It shows how to create a simple Survey that accepts input from users and shows responses in a Task Module.
+It shows how to create a simple Card based on parameters entered by the user, and how to Share a message through a Messaging Extension.

 ## Prerequisites